theamjad/WASFATI/README.md

 Part 4 (Abdulaziz) : project report

-Part 5 : in this part we all worked together to write the project presentation
+Part 5 : in this part we all worked together to make the project presentation

 <a href="https://drive.google.com/file/d/1YVSzBSAYCnVw_zCkTxlmWHS783-iB0Q-/view?usp=sharing">Download WASFATI apk</a>